Dave Williams (wide receiver): Athletic records, honors and awards

 Williams' high school football kudos included all-city, all-conference, and all-state honors in both junior and senior years; the State of Washington's 1963 AA 120 hurdles champion; High School football All American in senior year; team captain senior year; and he was ultimately named to The Seattle Times High School Football Team of the Century in 1999.

 He won national collegiate honors both in football and in track and field events.
 In his junior year, Williams was named to the Associated Press All-America football second-team for 1965.
 The Associated Press also honored him In 1966 with All-America honorable mention in football, and he won fourth place at the NCAA in the 440-yard hurdles, as well as sixth place in the 120-yard hurdles.
 He was on the 4x110-yard relay team at the 1967 NCAAs that won fifth place.
-Williams completed his university career in 1967, making second-team All-America (Associated Press), first-team All-Pacific Coast and he had been invited to the 1966 East–West Shrine Game, 1967 Hula Bowl, and 1967 Chicago College All-Star Game.
+Williams completed his university career in 1967, making second-team All-America (Associated Press), first-team All-Pacific Coast and he was invited to the 1966 East–West Shrine Game, 1967 Hula Bowl, and 1967 Chicago College All-Star Game.
 Williams was also a four-time All-American in track and field.
 Between 1964–1967, he earned six collegiate varsity letters.